1. What are the steps to secure a tax credit?

 - Seven page application

 - Proof of Copyright or Contract.
-Please note, a notarized affidavit is permissible in lieu of Proof of Copyright.
+Please note, a notarized affidavit is permissible in lieu of Proof of Copyright (see page 7 of the application).
 Only contracts signed and dated by all parties will be accepted.

 3. What wages qualify for the Illinois Tax Credit?

 Only wages and employer paid benefits to Illinois residents are eligible for the Credit (up to $100,000 per resident).

 An Illinois resident is a person who is "domiciled" in Illinois during the accredited production.
 Residency is

 verified by a driver's license or state identification issued prior to commencement of the accredited production.